Wang Dingguo: Biography

 Wang was born Wang Yixiang (王乙香) into a family of farming background in Yingshan County, Sichuan, on February 4, 1912.
 She took part in revolutionary activities in 1926.
-Sold into bridal slavery at age 15, she ran away at age 20 and joined the Communist Party.
-She joined the Red Army in October 1933 and joined the Communist Party of China in December 1933.
+Sold into bridal slavery at age 15, she ran away at age 20 and joined the Chinese Communist Party.
+She joined the Chinese Red Army in October 1933 and joined the CCP in December 1933.
 She completed the Long March in October 1936.
 She was a member of a theatrical troupe, she did agitprop and makeup, as well as taking up arms during battles.

 After the founding of the Communist State, Wang worked in the Ministry of Internal Affairs as a secretary.
 In 1959, she was transferred to the Supreme People's Court.
 In 1964, she was transferred again to the National Committee of the Chinese People's Political Consultative Conference, working as secretary to her husband.

 Wang died of an illness in Beijing, on June 9, 2020, aged 108.